 In order to facilitate users to upgrade the firmware version used by HUNTER 2.0 and bring customers a more complete experience, HUNTER 2.0 provides a firmware upgrade hardware interface and corresponding client software.
+A screenshot of this application is shown in Figure 3.3.

-Upgrade Preparation
+Upgrade preparation